 Autism Spectrum Disorder, or ASD, is a neurodevelopment disorder that involves the brain and its ability to process information.
 In the Autism Spectrum, there are three disorder types.
 These disorders include Autism, Pervasive Developmental Disorder (PDD-NOS) and Asperger Syndrome (AS).
 Each condition is present at birth.
 It is not unusual for individuals with AS and PDD-NOS to learn about their diagnosis until later years.
 When a person receives a diagnosis, they may be eligible for Social Security Disability benefits.
-However, most caregivers are unsure how to file or what to do to earn benefits.
+However, most caregivers are unsure of how to file or what to do to earn benefits.
 Read on to see what you can do to file for disability when your loved one receives an autism diagnosis.

 Social Security Disability Filing

 With childhood autism, the Social Security Administration has a listing in the Impairment Listing Manual under Section 112.10.
 Under this listing, there are requirements for the child to meet to be eligible for benefits.
 Examples of things that Social Security will consider are if your child had difficulty making friends (especially friends their own age) and understanding social cues from others; these are considered delays in reciprocal social interactions.
 Children on the Spectrum may have difficulties with changes to their schedules and knowing how to appropriately express emotions, such as disappointment or anger.
 Information from doctors, teachers, daycare providers, and family members can be very useful in helping Social Security determine your child’s disability and eligibility for benefits.